-ï Answering any incoming calls relating to station operations while you are on-air and recording the details in the studio online diary.
+- Answering any incoming calls relating to station operations while you are on-air and recording the details in the studio online diary.
 Please identify yourself and the station, e.g. ìHHCR, Basingstoke Community Radio, good morning, ÖÖÖ.. speakingî or something similar.

-ï Speaking to any visitors or new members that come in and promoting the station to them by handing them a program guide, membership form and brochure;
+- Speaking to any visitors or new members that come in and promoting the station to them by handing them a program guide, membership form and brochure;

-ï Being placed on the cleaning roster;
+- Being placed on the cleaning roster;

-ï Turning the alarm system off in the community centre foyer if you are the first presenter in the morning and turning it back on again if you are the last presenter at night 10pm finish time
+- Turning the alarm system off in the community centre foyer if you are the first presenter in the morning and turning it back on again if you are the last presenter at night 10pm finish time

-ï Turning off all lights and doing a walk through the community centre (if last thing at night) except the external light over the door and locking all windows and doors
+- Turning off all lights and doing a walk through the community centre (if last thing at night) except the external light over the door and locking all windows and doors

-ï Turning off all air-conditioners if you are the last presenter at night.
+- Turning off all air-conditioners if you are the last presenter at night.

-ï Checking the studio online Diaryy on the computer [ pc2 ] for any alterations to the dayís programming, technical matters or procedures prior to your program.
+- Checking the studio online Diaryy on the computer [ pc2 ] for any alterations to the day’s programming, technical matters or procedures prior to your program.

-ï Checking the Whiteboard in the office for notices.
+- Checking the Whiteboard in the office for notices.

-ï Signing in via the Visitorsí QR code located on the wall in the studio
+- Signing in via the Visitors’ QR code located on the wall in the studio

-By signing the Presentersí Agreement presenters have agreed to:
+By signing the Presenters’ Agreement presenters have agreed to:

-ï Be at the station premises, ready to present their program a minimum of 30 minutes before broadcast time
+- Be at the station premises, ready to present their program a minimum of 30 minutes before broadcast time

-ï Make a commitment to complete the allocated air-shift for the length of the program block
+- Make a commitment to complete the allocated air-shift for the length of the program block

-ï Provide a replacement presenter, if possible, approved by the station management if required;
+- Provide a replacement presenter, if possible, approved by the station management if required;

-ï Notify the station manager or program manager by email, or telephone at least 24 hours before broadcast time if unable to present their program on a particular day except in an extreme emergency.
+- Notify the station manager or program manager by email, or telephone at least 24 hours before broadcast time if unable to present their program on a particular day except in an extreme emergency.

 2. Casual Presenters

-Presenters must notify Management that someone else is doing a ëfill iní for them, giving details of who, when and why.
+Presenters must notify Management that someone else is doing a ëfill in’ for them, giving details of who, when and why.
 If this is to be a casual presenter (as opposed to a permanent one) then before they can go to air they need to be ratified by the Training Co-ordinator and must:

-ï have signed the Presentersí Agreement;
+- have signed the Presenters’ Agreement;

-ï been given a Presenterís Kit including this Presentersí Handbook
+- been given a Presenter’s Kit including this Presenters’ Handbook

-ï Had instruction from our Training Co-ordinator on the use of studio equipment.
-It is not satisfactory for a presenter to brief a person (who may occasionally come in as a guest) on studio procedure and then get them to do a ëfill iní for them.
+- Had instruction from our Training Co-ordinator on the use of studio equipment.
+It is not satisfactory for a presenter to brief a person (who may occasionally come in as a guest) on studio procedure and then get them to do a ëfill in’ for them.
 The current presenter needs to make sure their replacement fulfils the above criteria so please plan ahead.
-(Refer to Appendix #1, page 37 ó Presenter Training Process)
+(Refer to Appendix #1, page 37 -Presenter Training Process)

 3. Studio online Diary and Visitors QR code.

-The online electronic ëDiaryí contains any information in relation to the daily running of all programs.
+The online electronic ëDiary’ contains any information in relation to the daily running of all programs.

 All presenters must check it prior to their program for that day.
 It may indicate changes to programming, technical matters or procedures.

-The ëVisitorsí QR code must be scanned by every person who enters the station including presenters, guests and visitors.
+The ëVisitors’ QR code must be scanned by every person who enters the station including presenters, guests and visitors.

-4 Presentersí and Volunteersí Bulletin, and Notices.
+4 Presenters’ and Volunteers’ Bulletin, and Notices.

-ï From time to time Management may compile a bulletin dealing with programming matters, presentersí meetings, changes to policies and procedures, events, etc., which are distributed to all presenters and volunteers via the HHCR Email group.
+- From time to time Management may compile a bulletin dealing with programming matters, presenters’ meetings, changes to policies and procedures, events, etc., which are distributed to all presenters and volunteers via the HHCR Email group.

-ï Notices may also appear on the notice board, the whiteboard in the studio, the studio online diary, on the log sheets and sometimes in envelopes addressed to you
+- Notices may also appear on the notice board, the whiteboard in the studio, the studio online diary, on the log sheets and sometimes in envelopes addressed to you